Funding Opportunities

 Overview

-The Impact Pitch is a Shark Tank–style live competition where early-career investigators take the stage to present bold, practice-changing research ideas.
-A panel of expert reviewers selects the most promising projects, and the audience votes to decide which proposals earn Binaytara Research Grant funding.
-Fast-paced, high-energy, and inspiring, The Impact Pitch celebrates the next generation of innovators transforming cancer care.
+Our expert abstract committee will review abstracts and invite finalists to submit a research proposal and compete in an Impact Pitch: Research Grant Challenge - a Shark Tank–style live competition where early-career investigators take the stage to present bold, practice-changing research ideas.
+A panel of expert reviewers selects the most promising projects, and the audience votes to decide which proposals earn a Binaytara Research Award.
+Fast-paced, high-energy, and inspiring, the Impact Pitch celebrates the next generation of innovators transforming cancer care.

 Abstract Requirements

-To qualify for consideration, applicants must have an abstract accepted for presentation at the Summit on Cancer Health Disparities (SCHD).
-SUBMIT YOUR ABSTRACT HERE
+To qualify for consideration, applicants must have an abstract accepted for presentation at SCHD26.

 Selection Process

-- The Abstract and Grants Committee will review all abstracts and invite a select few first authors to submit detailed research proposals for funding consideration.
+- The Abstract and Awards Committee will review all abstracts and invite a select few first authors to submit detailed research proposals for funding consideration.

-- The committee will review all proposals and select the most promising proposals for live presentations during a special Impact Pitch session at SCHD in Seattle, WA on March 27-28, 2026.
+- The committee will review all proposals and select the most promising proposals for live presentations during a special Impact Pitch session at SCHD26 in Seattle, WA on March 27-28, 2026.

-- Following the live presentations, reviewers will score each proposal and the audience will vote for which projects should receive Binaytara Implementation Science Research Grant funding to support project completion.
+- Following the live presentations, reviewers will score each proposal and the audience will vote for which projects should receive Binaytara Implementation Science Research Award funding to support project completion.

-- Funded investigators will present a progress or final report the following year at the 2027 Summit on Cancer Health Disparities, showcasing the impact of their ongoing or completed projects.
+- Funded investigators will present a progress or final report the following year at the Summit on Cancer Health Disparities 2027 (SCHD27), showcasing the impact of their ongoing or completed projects.

 Eligibility Criteria